Dimas-100/Apple-Analysis/README.md

 EDA involved exploring stock and financial data to answer key questions, such as:

- - Has Apple's stock increae over the years?
-How does their financials correlate with it's increase or decrease in stock price.
+ - Has Apple's stock increased over the years?
+How does their financials correlate with it's increase or decrease in stock price?

  - How does Apple's financials compare to Microsoft?

  - What are the highest and lowest performing prices?

  - Has trading volume increased or decreased?
 What could have caused the volume to increase or decrease?